Skip to main content

 Today's payment

-What to do with your old Plusnet router
+What to do with old routers and how to return them

-If you return your router to us, we'll take any working parts from it and see if they can be reused.
+When you return our router, we’ll take any working parts from it and see if they can be reused.
 We'll dispose of the rest of it in an environmentally friendly way.
+So it’s good for you and the planet.

 Was this article helpful?